 The Betty W. Robbins Endowed Scholarship applications are now available online here for those pursuing graduate study in fields which address the special needs of children and youth.
 The application will be available from September 1st through February 1st and the scholarship will be awarded in April.

 The Junior Auxiliary of Vicksburg is pleased for offer each year $4,500 in scholarships to graduating High School Seniors in Vicksburg-Warren County.
 Scholarships are due in March with recipients selected and notified in April of each year.

 Life & Associate Members We want your email address, phone number, and your current address!
-Please click here to update your mailing address and/or add phone and email.
-We will be creating a member directory and don't want to leave you or your information out.
+Please click here and email the current Recording Secretary to update your mailing address and/or add phone and email.
+We are creating a member directory and don't want to leave you or your information out.
 We also want to keep you updated on what JAV is doing in our community and we'd love for you to volunteer your time!

 2016 Martha Wise Award for Camp Silvercloud